Kayli/logspub/philosophy/philosophy-people.md

 - austrian philosopher
 - studied bertrand russell's foundation of mathematics and formal logic
+- 7 bros and sisters, 3 of which committed suicide
 - linguistic categories of focus: true, false, meaningless

 - language insufficient to describe transcendental concepts